shopware/shopware/src/Docs/10-administration/40-data-management.md

 *Adding and using a store in a component*

 ## Fetching data
-After adding an `computed` property which provides the store to the component, it's possible to request data right away.
+After adding a `computed` property which provides the store to the component, it's possible to request data right away.
 The store provides the following methods to fetch data:

 * `getById()`
     * Fetches a certain record using an unique identifier from the REST API.
-If the store contains a record with the provided id, we store will return the model right away without requesting it from the REST API.
+If the store contains a record with the provided id, the store will return the model right away without requesting it from the REST API.
 * `getByIdAsync()`
     * As `getById()` the method fetches a certain record using an unique identifier from the REST API.
 Unlike `getById()` it always fetches the item from the REST API using the specific API service.